Prisoners could earn early parole through good behaviour and working

 Shabana Mahmood has been on a fact-finding mission to Texas, which introduced a similar scheme in 2011.

-She was accompanied by one of her Conservative predecessors David Gauke, who is leading a review on sentencing for the Labour Government.
+She was accompanied by one of her Conservative predecessors David Gauke, who is leading a review on sentencing for the Labour Government, expected to be published in the spring.

 “We’ve got to be open to all potential future constructions of sentences.
 If you’re going to think about incentivised behaviour, obviously it’s a carrot and a stick, isn’t it,” Ms Mahmood told The Daily Telegraph about the review.